jameshayek/jameshayek/README.md

 - Making repetitive work easier to audit and repeat
 - Turning data into clear, client-ready outputs
-- Building small tools that remove friction from project delivery
+- Building tools that remove friction from project delivery

 ## Contact